tiramisulabs/seyfert-docs/src/content/docs/api/classes/Embed.md

 new Embed(data: Partial<APIEmbed>): Embed
 ```

-Creates a new instance of MessageEmbed.
+Creates a new instance of Embed.

 #### Parameters